orpheuslummis/defiyieldselect/README.rst

 status: using historical data provided by Bowhead, not polling the API

-The 1h default resampling interval is to allow the forecasting up to 1 month in 722 steps to be tractable (vs 43444 steps with an interval of 1min).

-The reason why we don't include a target column in the data is that calculate the compounding starting at the latest data.
-In other words, we calculate a target interest multiplier starting at the latest data, which is then multiplied with the price, every predicted timestep.

 Possible directions of development:

 - compute or improve model (hyperparameter) search